fmhk23/NEM-KYU/README.md

 ## Prepare NEM Address
 Create at least 2 addresses.One is company and the other is employee.
 From company address, create name space and issue holiday mosaics.
-Send them to emploee address.
+Send them to employee address.

 Set config files properly.
 Now you can establish simple holiday management system using NEM-KYU.